 Animal Law & Policy Clinic's Director Katherine Meyer shares the litigation she has been involved in to protect farmed animals

-On World Farm Animal Day (October 2), Harvard’s very own Katherine Meyer, presented some of the litigation she has been involved with that has aimed to protect farmed animals.
+On World Day for Farmed Animals (October 2), Harvard’s very own Katherine Meyer, presented some of the litigation she has been involved with that has aimed to protect farmed animals.

 From challenging practices at confined animal feeding operations (CAFOs), or factory farms, and fighting for substantive protections for poultry and other animals Kathy has been involved in several legal battles on behalf of farmed animals.